Arbroath Smokies - World Class Food from Scotland

 Back in the days when fish had to be preserved in natural ways fisher folk in the nearby village of Auchmithie, up the coast from Arbroath, took to smoking their freshly caught haddock.
 Their method, still practised today, involved cooking the fish in barrels over hardwood fires.

 The fish would be gutted, topped and tailed, salted, dried for a short while then hung above the embers of a wood fire, often oak or ash or other hard wood.
 The resultant meat would remain juicy, firm and above all, hold a tremendous rich flavour.

 Today, around a dozen family firms keep the tradition going.
-What evolved as a means of preserving fish has turned into a world beating industry, with sales to some of the top restaurants.
+What evolved as a means of preserving fish has turned into a world beating industry, with sales to some of the top restaurants in Europe.